13 Awesome Things To Do In Bristol, UK As Told By A Resident

 Always a wonder to see and cross! // Photo: Laura O.

-Spanning both the Avon River & Avon Gorge, the suspension bridge links Bristol to North Somerset with spectacular views on either side and can be traversed by vehicle, bicycle and on foot with pathways on either side.
+Spanning both the River Avon and the Avon Gorge, the suspension bridge links Bristol to North Somerset with spectacular views on either side and can be traversed by vehicle, bicycle and on foot with pathways on either side.

-Originally designed by Isambard Kingdom Brunel and later executed by William Henry Barlow and John Hawkshaw on that same design some years later, the bridge is 412 m in length and sits 75 m above sea level.
+Originally designed by Isambard Kingdom Brunel and some years later executed by William Henry Barlow and John Hawkshaw to that same design, the bridge is 412 metres long and sits 75 metres above high water marks.

-Sunrise & sunset from the bridge can be breathtaking, as well as the views out over the bridge from the observatory that sits just next to it.
+Of course, sunrise and sunset from the bridge can be breathtaking, as can the views over the bridge from the observatory that sits just next to it.

 No matter the weather, she really does stand above the rest in terms of bridges to Bristolians and it’s no surprise why once you see it for yourself.